tejmagar/dj-admin-plus/docs/README.md

 ## Configure default navigation page

 You need to choose the default page when [http://127.0.0.1:8000](http://127.0.0.1:8000) is visited.
+It is because DJ Admin plus don't know which page to show first until you specify.

 There are two ways to set up default page in DJ Admin plus.

 ### Option 1: Set first navigation as a default page